cltl/nafparserpy/README.md

 attributes are stored as a dictionary in an `attrs` field; besides, compulsory attributes have their own field.

-Objects are created by specifying their compusory attributes, subelements (as objects of the corresponding class), and a dictionary of optional attributes.
+Objects are created by specifying their compulsory attributes, subelements (as objects of the corresponding class), and a dictionary of optional attributes.

 #### Replacing layers